 To evaluate the sensitivity of the solute transport model to the manganese geochemical parameters, an analysis was performed varying the sorption, generation, and oxidation terms in the solute transport model within a reasonable range (see Sections 6.2.6 and 6.2.7).
 Manganese sorption was simulated using the nonlinear Freundlich isotherm ($C^ = KC^N$), where K and N are constants that were varied to align with observed field data consistent with the geochemical sensitivity analysis presented in Section 9.2.
 In all three sorption scenarios, the N exponent was held constant at 0.875, while the K multiplier was varied.
-The base manganese sorption scenario utilized a K value of 1.37, the decreased manganese sorption scenario utilized a K value of 0.137, and the increased manganese sorption scenario used a K value of 6.85.
+The base manganese sorption scenario utilized a K value of 1.37, the decreased manganese sorption scenario utilized a K value of 0.137, and the increased manganese sorption scenario used a K value of 6.85, consistent with the 10X decrease and 5X decrease based on the geochemical sensitivity analysis (Section 9.2).
 The simulated 10-year manganese byproduct sensitivity run results for model layers 2 and 4 are shown on Figures 10.4-1 and 10.4-2, respectively.
 These figures indicate that manganese sorption is a fairly sensitive parameter based upon the variations in simulated manganese byproduct distributions.
 The decreased sorption scenario has a significantly larger manganese footprint downgradient of the NTH IRZ and TCS injection wells.
-Additionally, the decreased manganese sorption run results in manganese byproduct showing up in the two IRL injection wells that receive riverbank extracted water impacted by manganese byproducts.
+Additionally, the decreased manganese sorption run results in manganese byproduct showing up in the two IRL injection wells that receive River Bank extracted water impacted by manganese byproducts.
 By year 30, the manganese sorption sensitivity runs still indicate significant differences in manganese byproduct footprints in model layers 2 and 4 (Figures 10.4-3 and 10.4-4, respectively).
-The increased sorption scenario has a significantly smaller manganese footprint than the other two scenarios, and little to no manganese byproduct has arrived in the two upland IRL injection wells receiving water from the Riverbank Extraction Wells.
+This two-dimensional representation depicts the migration of manganese in the aquifer under the river.
+The increased sorption scenario has a significantly smaller manganese footprint than the other two scenarios, and little to no manganese byproduct has arrived in the two upland IRL injection wells receiving water from the River Bank Extraction Wells.